-The Final EIR concludes that vehicle miles traveled impacts would be significant and a Statement of Overriding Considerations has been provided.
-The City finds that the project, furthers City policies and addresses the need for affordable housing that is a regional and statewide concern.
+The Final EIR concludes that vehicle miles traveled impacts would be significant and a Statement of Overriding Considerations is provided here.
+The City finds that the project, furthers City policies and objectives.
 The City of Redondo Beach finds that the specific economic, legal, social, technological, region-wide and state-wide environmental benefits, and other benefits of the project as approved outweigh the unavoidable adverse environmental effects, and that these adverse environmental effects are considered acceptable for the reasons outlined below.
 Each benefit (and subsection thereof) set forth below independently constitute an overriding consideration warranting approval of the Project.